I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 The First Listen . . .

 Salutations From the Ghetto Nation hit me like a hand grenade when I first heard it in 1992.
 I seriously thought that this was the band that would save metal, which at the time was in danger of disappearing up its own ass.
-For those of you too young to remember, the early 1990s were a very dark time for metal fans.
-The grunge-rock brigade had taken over MTV and radio, and much of metal's old guard was either being dropped by the major labels, taking time-outs due to lineup troubles, or releasing sub-par albums hoping to coast a little further on the fumes of their past reputations.
+For those of you too young to remember, the early 1990s were a very dark time for metal.

-The dream seemed to be over, until the fateful day that Salutations' first track, "Love Destruction," came blasting out of my speakers on the local college radio station.
+The dream seemed to be over, until the fateful day that Salutations' first track, "Love Destruction," came blasting out of my speakers thanks to my local college radio station.
 I bought a copy of the CD based on that one track, and was thrilled that the rest of the album was just as catchy, intense, and pissed-off.

 In the mid-'00s, Clarke relocated to Europe and built yet another new lineup of Warrior Soul.
 21st-century releases like Destroy the War Machine, Stiff Middle Finger, and Back On The Lash still show some of the old fire, and I'm glad that Kory is still out there fightin' the good fight, but deep down I know that he will never top Salutations From the Ghetto Nation.